Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 View the live project here: https://the-underwater-gang.herokuapp.com/.

-The Underwater Gang is the website for a community of scuba divers; it currently offers:
+The Underwater Gang is the website for a community of scuba divers currently offering:
   - a blog for users to share their knowledge and experience on all things scuba;
   - a personal logbook for divers to log their dives.